oat-sa/taohub-user-guide/User Guide 3.4/Proctoring/on-site-proctoring.md

-# Proctoring
+# On-site Proctoring

-> The Proctoring extension allows the administrators of deliveries to monitor a [Delivery](../appendix/glossary.md#delivery).
+> The Proctoring facility in TAO allows the administrators of deliveries to monitor a [Delivery](../appendix/glossary.md#delivery).
 By assuming the role of proctor, a teacher or administrator is able to follow the progress of [Test-takers](../appendix/glossary.md#test-taker) sitting a [Test](../appendix/glossary.md#test), submit a report on the status of the delivery and also intervene if necessary.
 There are two roles involved, a [proctor](../appendix/glossary.md#proctor) and one or multiple test-takers.

+*Note: Proctoring comes as part of the Premium/Ignite Edition of TAO (or higher).
+If you are using the Community Edition you will need to install the extension taoProctoring.
+See the [Extensions Manager](../management/extensions-manager.md) section of the User Guide for how to install this.*

 Follow the steps below to assign a proctor to a delivery.